satyamrajput05/Library-Management-System/README.md

 # Library-Management-System
-Projec Objective:- The objective of the Library Management System is to develop a user-friendly, efficient, and secure software application that helps manage library operations digitally.
+Project Objective:- The objective of the Library Management System is to develop a user-friendly, efficient, and secure software application that helps manage library operations digitally.
 This system aims to:
 * Simplify Book Management: Enable easy addition, retrieval, and organization of books, including their ID, title, and author details.
 * Streamline Searching: Provide a quick and accurate search functionality to locate books using unique identifiers like Book ID.
 * Enhance User Interaction: Create an interactive and simple interface for users to perform actions like viewing available books and extracting book details.